ankeesler/btool/doc/plan.md

 - Use valgrind to check memory leaks (or -fsanitize= with clang?)
 - Is it cool to pass strings in by value to copy them over in constructors?
 - Error handling is terrible.
+- How do we throw errors in an OnSet call?

 # Bugs